Hashemian01/ImPress/README.md

 # ImPress
-A Compression Script for BW Binary Images
+A Compression Matlab Script for BW Binary Images